s-dimaria/manager-password/README.md

 # manager-password
-It's a manager password writen in C
+It's a manager password writen in C, with basic functionality